jazzpizazz/zsh-aliases/README.md

 ```
 10.10.14.41
 ```
-> #### Notes
-> - Sudo is used to ensure being able to listen on port 80

 ### > mkdir_cd
 Often when making a directory I want to directly `cd` into it after.
 This does exactly that.
 Example:
 ```
 ┌──(jazz㉿kali)-[~/jazz]